 - 1. Employment Status: Permanent.
 (On-call, temporary, substitute, and seasonal employees are not eligible.) - 2.
-Employment Category/Class: Personal Option Peace Officer Association Employees, COBRA participants and Non-Medicare Eligible Early Retirees. - 3.
-Work Hours: Peace Officers regularly scheduled for at least 20 hours per week.
-(Not applicable to COBRA and Non-Medicare Eligible Early Retiree.) - 4.
+Employment Category/Class: Personal Option General County Employees, COBRA-participants and Non Medicare Eligible Early Retirees. - 3.
+Work Hours: Regularly scheduled for at least 20 hours per week (18.75 hours per week for Job Share).
+Not applicable to COBRA and Early Retiree. - 4.
 Eligibility Waiting Period: Two months.
 A new Eligibility Waiting Period does not apply if an employee returns to work in eligible status from a period of layoff or leave of absence, provided that such period did not exceed 180 days.
 The Eligibility Waiting Period is also waived if an employee has continuously participated in COBRA continuation coverage during the layoff period and is rehired within 18 months from the date of layoff.
-(Note: Effective July 1, 2021, the Eligibility Waiting Period for new employees hired on or after this date will be the first of the month following date of hire.) - 5.
-Effective Date of Coverage: Active: First of the month following completion of the Eligibility Waiting Period.
+(Note: Effective July 1, 2021, the Eligibility Waiting Period for new employees hired on or after this date will be the first of the month following date of hire.)

+- 5. Effective Date of Coverage: Active: First of the month following completion of the Eligibility Waiting Period.
 COBRA: First day following loss of Active coverage.
 Early Retiree: First of the month following retirement. - 6.
 Location: Employees who work or reside in Oregon. - 7.
 Leave of Absence Status: An otherwise Eligible Employee on an Employer-approved Leave of Absence shall remain eligible during the first six months of leave of absence.
-Absences extending beyond this period are subject to the COBRA provisions of this Summary Plan Description.

-- 8. Layoff/Rehire: If the Eligible Employee is rehired within six months, the Eligibility Waiting Period is waived. - 9.
+Absences extending beyond this period are subject to the COBRA and/or Portability provisions of this Summary Plan Description. - 8.
+Layoff/Rehire: If the Eligible Employee is rehired within six months, the Eligibility Waiting Period is waived. - 9.
 Retirement Status: Non-Medicare eligible retired employees are eligible.